 We are looking for a hardworking professional who embodies the following characteristics and skills.
 If this describes you, we encourage you to apply!

-- Extremely passionate about environmental stewardship & environmental justice, and helping Omaha become a more sustainable and equitable city
+- Extremely passionate about environmental education and helping Omaha become a more environmentally sustainable and equitable city

 - Creative thinker with a knack for generating and implementing innovative ideas

-- Flexible and able to manage multiple duties and tasks simultaneously
+- Able to prioritize and manage multiple duties and tasks simultaneously

 We are a very active and mobile team that conducts work throughout the city.
 In order to provide programming for all of Omaha, we ask that candidates possess the following:

 - Must have a valid driver’s license and access to a personal vehicle.
 KOB is supportive of active multi-modal transportation (walk, bike, bus, carpool) and even provides a public transportation commuting benefit, but given the nature of our work and this position, reliable access to a vehicle is necessary.